mhvbyrne/FM/business/business-plan/business-plan.md

 * Blog for updates about the website
 * Sign up/billing page simple
 * Discount code on billing page
-* Nursing students, and Physician associate students also targetted.
+* Nursing students, and Physician associate students also targetted
+* Coming soon for new notes
+* Exam button on top right of notes

 ### Cons
 * Slow loading time